Reading time: 12 minutes

 “None are more hopelessly enslaved than those who falsely believe they are free.”– Goethe

 Even though the victim knows they might face more mistreatment by going back, they feel a strong urge to go back to their abuser.
-They seek those brief moments when they feel a sense of connection and validation.
+They seek those brief moments of connection and validation, trying to re-experience their abuser’s love again.

 These are the six possible causes of trauma bonding addiction formation: